joelyy-mcintyreks/notes/README.md

 "In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary.
 Modern software development emphasizes testing, modularity, and collaboration as key elements to achieving robust and efficient systems."

 Lastly, 'Code is read much more often than it is written.'
 This principle highlights the importance of investing time in producing self-explanatory code with clear documentation, which significantly reduces debugging time and improves overall productivity."

+# 2024-01-23
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this means striving to write clean, concise, and easily understandable code that solves problems effectively without unnecessary complexity.
+Remember, code is read far more often than it's written; thus, clarity should be a priority.
+Additionally, embrace modularity and reusable components to enhance maintainability and scalability of your software systems."

+"Also, 'Premature optimization is the root of all evil' – Donald Knuth.
+Focus on writing correct and clear code first, then optimize only where and when necessary, based on data and profiling results.
+This wisdom reminds us not to over-engineer solutions before understanding the actual bottlenecks in our applications."